UniverseProject/kotlin-mojang-api/README.md

 ## Automatic

-To publish the artifacts, you need to create a release on the repository github.
+To publish the artifacts, you need to create a release on the GitHub repository.
 When you create your release, select your created tag and explain all changes.

-When the release is published, **automatically**, the CI/CD will try to create and publish the artifacts in repository artifacts.
+When the release is published, **automatically**, the CI/CD will try to create and publish in the artifact repository.

-The CI/CD uses Github Secret to publish in repository artifact, so you could need to replace the current secret of the github repository.
+The CI/CD uses GitHub Secret to publish in artifact repository, so you may need to replace the current secret of the GitHub repository.

 #### Manual